Albin-Rohde/no-name/README.md

   NGINX_STAGE=0
   ```
 - Then run `docker-compose up`
+Note.
+Deploying live like this is only possible from the public ip `81.170.195.205`.
+And the local router must be forwarding port `443` and `80` to the machines local address.

 ## How to play
 Begin by signing up or signing in.
 When logged in one is greeted by the "dashboard", from here the player can create a